 None of the writing assignments are very lengthy.
 High schoolers will need to practice writing lengthier compositions and research reports than are required by WriteShop.
 (Keep in mind that this program is not intended to cover all types of writing assignments.
 For example, there are no lessons on poetry or writing business letters.)

-WriteShop needs to be taught by a parent or teacher using the teacher’s manual.
-WriteShop provides detailed daily lesson plans and instructions for teachers to guide them through instruction, activities, evaluation, and grading.
+The program needs to be taught from the teacher’s manual.
+The teacher's manual provides detailed daily lesson plans and instructions for teachers to guide them through instruction, activities, evaluation, and grading.
 It takes the guesswork out of the process.
-The spiral-bound teacher's manual also has answer keys for "Skill Builder" worksheets (which I will describe later), instructions on how to edit and make comments, student writing samples, descriptions of typical student errors and probable solutions, reference pages, supplemental activity ideas, story starters, essay topics, and suggestions for writing based on what students are studying in other subject areas.
-Parents or teachers who have students watch the video lessons still need to assist students as needed through each assignment and evaluate their work.
+The teacher's manual also has answer keys for "Skill Builder" worksheets (which I will describe later), instructions on how to edit and make comments, student writing samples, descriptions of typical student errors and probable solutions, reference pages, supplemental activity ideas, story starters, essay topics, and suggestions for writing based on what students are studying in other subject areas.
 (Those who want to use WriteShop in a class or co-op setting will probably want to get the Classroom Handbook: Teach WriteShop I & II in a Class or Co-Op.)

 For each lesson, the student workbook has pages with instructional information, a brainstorming activity, Skill Builder exercises, and three checklists.
 The student workbooks also have reference information such as a chart of proofreading terms and symbols and a list of adverbs they might use to make their writing more interesting.